 There are many reasons Bangkok is one of our favourite cities.
 The food is to die for, the people are friendly, there’s great shopping to be done and it’s exceptionally good value.
 There’s also lots to do for free there, be it enjoy local musicians belt out their rendition of ‘American Pie’ or join in an aerobics class.
-Read on to find out more about these two free things to do in the Thai capital along with thirteen others…
+Read on to find out more about these two free things to do in Bangkok along with thirteen others.

 1. Stretch out in Lumphini Park

 At almost 58 hectares, this gorgeous park provides some much-appreciated breathing room away from the busy streets of Bangkok.
 During the day you can stroll around the trees, open green areas and lake, while make sure to check out the statue of the king at the south-western entrance.
 Just don’t light up – smoking here is prohibited.